Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Auburn University

-Drone operations on Auburn campus require authorization from the Office of Risk Management and Safety.
-Auburn maintains an active drone research program through the Department of Aviation.
+Unmanned aircraft system operations on Auburn campus require authorization from the Office of Risk Management and Safety.
+Auburn maintains an active drone research program through the Department of Aviation and has established approval processes for operational flights.

 Restrictions: Prior authorization required for all campus flights.
-No flights over crowds or sporting events.
+No flights over crowds or sporting events without explicit approval.
+Stadium TFR applies during Auburn football games at Jordan-Hare Stadium.

 YesOffice of Risk Management and Safety